Info

 }

-Both methods hasPurposeConsent and hasVendorConsent require two parameter:
+Both methods hasPurposeConsent and hasVendorConsent have two parameters, one require and one optional:

 • id - String of the vendor or purpose ID.
 Please note that vendor IDs can have different formats ("123", "s123" and "c123"), please double-check with Menu > Vendors and Menu > Purposes in your consentmanager account.